The Magical Snæfellsnes Peninsula in West-Iceland - Part I

-The campground is very popular amongst Icelanders and the kids jump into the cold sea on warm days here.
-On a sunny summer day this is the place to be.
+The campground is very popular amongst Icelanders, and the kids jump into the cold sea on warm days here.
+On a sunny summer day, this is the place to be.

 Many of our visitors want to see the black lava beaches as they are so used to golden beaches, but we Icelanders are so used to black beaches that we seek out golden beaches.
-It was not until I first went to a beach in Italy when I was 11 years old that I realised that not all beaches are black :)
+It was not until I first went to a beach in Italy when I was 11 years old that I realized that not all beaches are black :)

-There is a fantastic view of the magical Snæfellsjökull glacier from here and my favourite photo of Snæfellsnes is of the golden beach, the blue sea and the white glacier in the background.
+There is a fantastic view of the magical Snæfellsjökull glacier from here, and my favourite photo of Snæfellsnes is of the golden beach, the blue sea, and the white glacier in the background.

 You will notice a lot of Arctic tern flying incessantly back and forth to the sea and returning with a fish in their beak to feed to their chicks waiting in their nest.

-You might encounter people riding the Icelandic horses (not ponies) on the beach and once I saw this beautiful sight on the beach.
+You might encounter people riding Icelandic horses on the beach, and once I saw this beautiful sight on the beach.
 The Icelandic horses are direct descendants of the horses which the Vikings brought with them to Iceland.

 Lýsuhólslaug mineral water pool

 Lýsuhólslaug is a geothermal mineral water pool.
-When camping by the golden beach at Langaholt I always visit Lýsuhólslaug.
+When camping by the golden beach at Langaholt, I always visit Lýsuhólslaug.

 By now we have reached Bjarnarfoss waterfall, which is close to the road by the junction of roads 54 and 574.

 One winter's day during a blizzard a vagrant sought shelter at Bjarni's farm.
 Bjarni refused to let him in and made him feel unwelcome.
 The vagrant swore that Bjarni would regret behaving like this.
-Next summer Bjarni found all of his grazing cattle dead, but the cattle of the other farmers were unharmed.
+The next summer Bjarni found all of his grazing cattle dead, but the cattle of the other farmers were unharmed.

-Now we are at crossroads, but there is no doubt in my mind where to go next - to the beautiful and romantic Búðir.
+Now we are at crossroads, but there is no doubt in my mind about where to go next - to the beautiful and romantic Búðir.
 Take road 574, Útnesvegur road, to the left which will take you around the peninsula.